PrimaElectro/linuxPE/Documentation/media/uapi/dvb/frontend_f_close.rst

 Return Value
 ============

-On success 0 is returned.

-On error -1 is returned, and the ``errno`` variable is set appropriately.
+The function returns 0 on success, -1 on failure and the ``errno`` is set appropriately.
+Possible error codes:

-Generic error codes are described at the
-:ref:`Generic Error Codes <gen-errors>` chapter.
+EBADF
+    ``fd`` is not a valid open file descriptor.